Cornell-MAE-UG/spring-2025-portfolio-Chinmay-Mangalgi/_projects/2024-flashlight-rendering.md

 image: /assets/images/image_copy.png
 ---

 For a class assignment, we were challenged to CAD a mechanically complex object of our choice.
 I decided to model a functional flashlight, focusing not just on the outer housing but also on internal components like the battery compartment, switch mechanism, and threaded cap.
-The goal was to create a detailed, manufacturable design that could be 3D printed or machined if needed.
+The goal was to create a detailed, aesthetic design that could be 3D printed or machined if needed.

 ![Shaded rendering of flashlight model]({{ "/assets/images/image_copy.png" | relative_url }}){: .inline-image-r style="width: 200px" }